 1.3 Creditors and debtors need to consider if there is a possibility that during the debt agreement a secured creditor may repossess their security and if there is likely to be a shortfall on the asset.

 1.4 Information such as the payment history of the debtor in respect of their secured creditors can provide an indication as to the likelihood that the debtor will fail to continue to make direct payments to secured creditors, that the secured creditor will repossess their security and the likelihood of a shortfall.

-1.6 Administrators need to be alert when assisting debtors to prepare a debt agreement proposal to disclose the up to date position with regard to secured creditors so that the body of creditors can make an informed decision.
+1.5 Administrators, when assisting debtors to prepare a debt agreement proposal, should ensure disclosure of the up to date position with regard to secured creditors so that the body of creditors can make an informed decision.
 The possible impact of the issues raised below reinforces the importance of full disclosure when completing debt agreement documentation, in particular providing, when necessary, additional explanations of matters relating to secured creditors in the debtor’s explanatory statement.